wmy-m/laromicsHZ/README.md

 ## Variant calling
 All scripts for this section are filed under __VariantCall__ folder Variants are called using `bcftools mpileup`.
 There are five datasets for different analyses: 1 – Hybrid zone;  2. – Demography; 3 – Allopatric; 4 – Cline; 5 – Trait mapping.
-SNPs were first called for dataset (1) and filtered.
-The other datasets were subset from this original SNP call.
+SNPs were first called for all samples in this study and filtered.
+The five datasets were subset from this original SNP call.
 Additional filters were applied after subsetting.
+All outputs are stored in ./5_bcftools and subdirectory ./5_bcftools/datasets for the subsets.

 **Determine genetic sex**
 Coverage depth of the first 15 autosomes were compared with Chr Z to determine genetic sex.
 Females should be halved of the autosome depth because of the ZW system.